thrly/teaching/MUSS5632/w8 Max and JavaScript.md

 ***
 ## Background
 Today we're looking at a programming language called **JavaScript**.
 You've probably heard of it, even if you've never used it.
-While it's typically assosiated with web design, Max allows us to edit and run JavaScript code inside our patchers.
+While it's typically associated with web design, Max allows us to edit and run JavaScript code inside our patches.
 With JavaScript, *we can approach some things slightly differently than we normally would in Max*.

 Don't worry if you've never done any programming before, we'll look at some of the fundamentals as we go along...
 If you *have* done some programming in JavaScript (or any other text-based language) try to think about how you could develop some of these skills within the context of Max to produce some more advanced techniques!